Futsal: Governance disputes and international growth

 In 1971, the International Federation of Indoor Football (FIFUSA in both the Portuguese and Spanish abbreviations) was formed, comprising Argentina, Bolivia, Brazil, Paraguay, Peru, Portugal and Uruguay.
 FIFUSA organised the first Futsal World Championship in 1982 in São Paulo.
 Shortly after, FIFA took an interest in futsal, but talks between the two organisations to reconcile governance were unsuccessful.

 In 1985, FIFUSA organised its second world championship in Madrid, Spain.
 FIFA tried to prohibit FIFUSA from using the word "football", even in Spanish, in the tournament's title.
 To date most people in Spain call the game Futbol Sala.
 The term FUTSAl was first used by then the United States Minisoccer Federation, when its Vice-President (Alex Para) thought that an international name that would not change, regardless of the language should be used.
 He came out with the term FUTSAL and proposed it to the board of USMF.
 The board of the U.S. Minisoccer Federation approved the new name since it included in it the word USA.
 The Federation changed its corporate name in the State of California in 1986 to the United States Futsal Federation.
 Upon joining FIFA, Alex Para proposed to FIFA President Havelange in 1989 that the name FUTSAL should be used for the FIFA 2nd World Cup, which was being named the 5-a-side FIFA World Cup.
 For logistical reasons, it was not late, but FIFA started using it in the 3rd.
 World Cup in Spain in 1996.
 FIFUSA then resorted to using the term futsal in the, blending futbol and sala.
 The term, "futsal" has become the sport's most common name.

 Since the early 1990s, most national futsal associations have decided to join FIFA, weakening FIFUSA.
 In late 2002, FIFUSA was reorganised into the World Futsal Association (AMF in the Spanish abbreviation), with its headquarters in Asunción, Paraguay.
 AMF continues to develop its own version of futsal and to stage its own tournaments in association with affiliated organisations.

 The highest-attended futsal match in history took place on 7 September 2014 at the Mané Garrincha Stadium in Brasília, where 56,483 spectators watched Brazil face Argentina in a friendly match.

 Futsal is a popular global sport, with over 30 million players worldwide as of 2024, according to FIFA.
 Due to its easy setup, enhanced accessibility, technical demands, and lower physical requirements, futsal has become an essential resource for coaches aiming to develop football players.

 In December 2022, FIFA announced the women's version of the FIFA Futsal World Cup.
-The inaugural edition will be held in the Philippines from November to December 2025.
+The inaugural edition was held in the Philippines from 21 November to 7 December 2025.